ubccpsc/310/README.md

 ## Course Goals

-This is the second offering of a new version of CPSC 310 and will likely differ from past instances of the course.
-Our primary goal with this course is to help you learn how to create non-trivial software systems from an abstract set of requirements.
-This requires intentional practice and experience.
+This is the second offering of a new version of CPSC 310 and will likely differ from instances of the course from prior years.
+Our primary goal with this course is to help you learn how to design and build non-trivial modern software systems from an abstract set of requirements.
+This requires [deliberate practice](http://expertenough.com/1423/deliberate-practice) and experience.
 Being able to effectively build real systems depends upon flexibility in domain, abstraction, tools, languages, frameworks, and environments.
 To this end, the project has been tightly integrated with the course materials and will involve a significant development effort.

 The course project embodies an experiential learning environment: we have constrained several aspects to mimic the kinds of reasonable constraints you would likely encounter on a real team.
 As with real systems, requirements will seem clear at a high level, but will probably lack some important details.
 Your choices of languages and frameworks have also been fixed.
 It is expected you will _not_ be familiar with these; being able to quickly learn and adapt to different toolsets is a fundamental skill in modern development.
 Finally, our use of AutoTest can be considered a form of acceptance testing, which is an industry norm used to validate that software performs as expected.